alannarisse/movie-api/README.md

-# Box Office Brawl - Movie API Project
+# Box Office Brawl - Best Movie API Project Ever!!!!
 ---
 Allows users to compare the ratings of two movies based on their Internet Movie Database (IMDb), Rotten Tomatoes, and Metacritic Scores.